March 11, 2021

-As I steadily approach the birth of my first child, my mind has been reeling thinking about the type of interests he will have and how that will influence his future decisions.
+With the birth of my son in April, 2020, my mind has been reeling thinking about the type of interests he will have and how that will influence his future decisions.
 What type of technology will he use?
 How will he make purchases or influence our household purchases?
 Will he attend college?
 If so, in what form?

 In higher ed, we tend to think of our prospective students in terms of generations—clumping decades together because it is one of the most common ways to document differences in attitudes and behaviors.
 To start finding answers to my questions, I knew I needed to start by identifying and digging into the generation he will belong to…Generation Alpha.